openhab/openhabian/docs/openhabian.md

 openHABian is here to help.
 It's a **self-configuring** Linux system setup to reliably operate your openHAB instance 24 hours a day.
 It provides:

-*   Complete **SD-card images pre-configured with openHAB** for the Raspberry Pi line of SBCs
+*   Complete **SD-card images pre-configured with openHAB** for the Raspberry Pi line of small single-board computers.
 *   The openHABian configuration tool to set up and configure openHAB and many related things on any Debian based system

 #### Table of Contents